doritoes/AI-PC-Labs/Edge_AI/3_Image_Classification.md

 benchmark_app -m resnet50.xml -d NPU -hint throughput

 ## Download a Test Model
 We are doing to work with the "Vision Hierarchy" (The 50 Layers) model.
 It was released in 2015, and is still notable in the history of image classification.
+It recognizes over 1,000 different types of objects.

 The "50" in ResNet-50 stands for the 50 layers of neurons the data must pass through.
 Think of this like a filter system:
 - Initial Layers (The Simple Eye): These layers look for basic things like lines, edges, and dots.
 They don't know what a "dog" is; they just see a vertical line or a brown curve.